-Isaiah Boswell from Dickinson College shares how a pinch of curiosity, a dash of determination and an assist from TWC landed him a great job waiting for him after graduation.
+Isaiah Boswell from Dickinson College shares how a pinch of curiosity, a dash of determination and an assist from TWC landed him a great job after graduation.

 I came to The Washington Center as a Sam Rose scholar in the spring of 2014 with an existing interest in banking and finance, and I interned with the U.S. Department of the Interior’s Office of Strategic Employee Organization and Development (OSEOD).
 But my time in D.C. really cultivated a newfound interest in the financial regulatory system for me.
 On my way to work every day, I would walk past the Federal Deposit Insurance Building, and in a way it inspired me.
 It made me realize how close I already was to all of these powerful institutions.
 It made me wonder: What do they actually do?